 Personal space vs Team space

-A personal space is a space every user starts with.
-It contains only the process mapping tool with the basic functionality.
+Personal space is a space every user starts with.
+It contains only the process mapping tool with basic functionality.
 It was designed to be a sandbox for every user where they can privately play with different ideas and hone their process skills.
 As such you cannot invite other users to your personal space nor share any content from it.

 You know you are in the personal space if the current space name display says "Personal" and there is nothing but the processes in the main app menu.

 Team spaces, on the other hand, are for collaboration among many users.
-The main commercial model within Catalyst revolves around the level of the Team Space you are working with.
-There are various benefits and capabilities across the different levels.
+The main commercial model within Elements revolves around the level of the Team Space you are working with.
+There are various benefits and capabilities across different levels.

 - Free Team Space - just like on the personal space, the free team space contains only the process mapping tool.
 However, you can invite users to this space and share your process maps with anyone you like.
 And everyone you invite or share the content with can also share it with anyone else.